DavidBM/slacktus/README.md

 ## Contributing

 The project is veeery simple.
 Additions are welcome.
 Any change or improvement, welcome too.
-Just let me know the use case and if you can the code.
+Just let me know the use case.
 If I have time I would love to updated and extend it too.